Make sure your precious cargo is transported safely!

 Council holds two FREE child car seat safety check days throughout the year for Ku-ring-gai residents where child car seats are checked for correct fit by a Roads and Maritime Services authorised fitter.

-Bookings open: 9am Monday 16 October - bookings will not be taken prior to the opening date
+Telephone bookings open 9am Monday 4 May - bookings will not be taken prior to the opening date

 - Due to the high demand for safety checks, there is a limit of one (1) car per household.